rust-stuco/lectures/week5/slides.md

 ![bg right 100%](./img/frames/3-crop.png)

-Fortunately, our `Vector` does not live in the stack.
+Fortunately, our `Vec` does not live in the stack.

 ---